-Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amidst a deep crisis?
+Who is Janet Yellen, Biden’s pioneering pick to lead the Treasury amid a deep crisis?

 “It’s urgent" to pass more relief, Yellen told The Washington Post in August.
 “I am particularly concerned about the fact that quite a few, especially low-income workers, stand to suffer permanent job losses."

 Those who have known Yellen for years say that alongside her expertise, her greatest skill is her ability to build consensus.
 Republicans and Democrats remain deeply divided about how best to help the economy.
-Yellen might be able to broker a deal — and work hand-in-hand with the Fed.
+Yellen might be able to broker a deal — and work hand-in-hand with the Fed on aid.

 While she’s long been a Democrat — this year she donated $2,800 to Biden and $25,000 to the Democratic Party — she is respected across the aisle and on Wall Street.
 She remains close with Powell and other central bankers around the world.